tejuingalagi/github-access-report/README.md

 This project demonstrates:

-* Clean architecture
+* Clean architecture and separation of concerns
 * Efficient API usage
-* Scalable design
+* Scalable design using parallel processing
 * Proper handling of real-world API limitations

 ---